Former Kentucky state employee accused of smuggling Viagra

 The indictment said the suppliers deliberately mislabeled the shipments to hide the drugs, which Head sold under the persona “Dr. Head.”

 He is also accused of using his government email to sell the drugs.
-The inducement said Head used code names like “blue magic” or “energy vitamins” when referring to the drugs in emails with customers.
+The indictment said Head used code names like “blue magic” or “energy vitamins” when referring to the drugs in emails with customers.

 It was not immediately clear if he has an attorney who could comment on his behalf.